hgsantana/angular-nest-ssr-template/README.md

 # Angular 16 / Nest 10 / SSR - Template

-This project is a template for building websites with serverside rendering, using Angular 16 and NestJS 10 as a base.
+This project is a template for building websites with server-side rendering, using Angular 16 and NestJS 10 as a base.

 ## Development server